Urban Guide Quebec

 Last Updated on March 4, 2024 by Pamela MacNaughtan

-Ile d’Orleans taste trail food and wine tour is a fabulous introduction to Ile d’Orleans, a true foodie’s paradise.
-Filled with vineyards and orchards, farms, talented artisans and producers, Ile d’Orleans is an integral part of Quebec City’s food scene.
+The Ile d’Orleans Taste Trail food and wine tour is a fabulous introduction to Ile d’Orleans, a true foodie’s paradise.
+Filled with vineyards and orchards, farms, talented artisans, and producers, Ile d’Orleans is an integral part of Quebec City’s food scene.

-While you can definitely wander around the island on your own, stuffing your face and basking in the pretty landscapes, a guided tour can provide history and context which can elevate your experience.
+While you can definitely wander around the island on your own, stuffing your face and basking in the pretty landscapes, a guided tour can provide history and context that elevates your experience.

 Joining thirteen fellow foodies, and our absolutely charming guide, Jacques, our Taste Trail adventures begin at one of my favourite places, Chocolaterie de l’Ile d’Orleans.